HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 That 153 KB equates to ~37% of the total script size that we send down to mobile devices.
 There's definitely some room for improvement here.

+### Module/NoModule
+One mechanism we have to potentially reduce the amount of code we send down is to take advantage of the [module/nomodule pattern](https://web.dev/serve-modern-code-to-modern-browsers/).
+With this pattern, we create two sets of bundles: one bundle intended for modern browsers and one intended for legacy browsers.
+The bundle intended for modern browsers gets a `type=mobdule` and the bundle intended for legacy browsers gets a `type=nomodule`.

+This approach lets us create smaller bundles with optimized modern syntax for the browsers that support it, while providing conditionally loaded polyfills and different syntax to the browsers that don't.

+Support for `module` and `nomodule` is broadening, but still relatively new.
+As a result, adoption is still a bit low.
+Only 3.6% of mobile pages use at least one script with `type=module` and only .7% of mobile pages use at least one script with `type=nomodule` to support legacy browsers.

 ### Request count

 Another way of looking at how much JavaScript we use is to explore how many JavaScript requests are made on each page.
 While reducing the number of requests was paramount to maintaining good performance with HTTP/1.1, with HTTP/2 the opposite is the case: breaking JavaScript down into [smaller, individual files](https://web.dev/granular-chunking-nextjs/) is [typically better for performance](../2019/http2#impact-of-http2).